Classification of inductive limits of 1-dimensional NCCW complexes: Special cases of the classification

 \section{Special cases of the classification}

-In this section we discuss a few special cases of Theorem \ref{main}.
-The case of $A=C(T)$ for $T$ a tree will be used in the proof of Theorem \ref{main}.
-The other cases are discussed here in order to illustrate the argument used in the general case.
+In this section we discuss a few special cases of Theorem \ref{main} in order to illustrate the argument used in the general case.
 (Thus, they will again be dealt with when we prove Theorem \ref{main} in full generality.)

-Our point of departure is Ciuperca and Elliott's classification of homomorphisms from $C_0(0,1]$ and $C[0,1]$ by the functor $\Cu$ (see \cite{ciuperca-elliott}).
-By Theorem \ref{permanence} (i) and (ii), we then have that $\Cu^\sim$ also classifies homomorphisms from $C_0(0,1]$ and $C[0,1]$.
+Our point of departure is Ciuperca and Elliott's result \cite[Theorem 4.1]{ciuperca-elliott} that (in the present sense) the functor $\Cu$ classifies homomorphisms from $\mathrm C_0(0,1]$ and $\mathrm C[0,1]$.
+By Theorem \ref{permanence} (i) and (ii), we then have that $\Cu^\sim$ also classifies homomorphisms from $\mathrm C_0(0,1]$ and $\mathrm C[0,1]$.